21 Shi4 He2 噬嗑

 The 1st line

-Text: The feet are shackled and the toes concealed; (there will be) no calamity (or fault).
+The subject is in a state of the feet being shackled and the toes concealed (滅趾); there will be no calamity (or fault).

 Position 1 is the beginning phase of the hexagram; therefore line 1 is seen as a first offender.
 His feet are shackled, so he is stopped by the penal code.
 There will be no calamity (or fault) if the first offender is stopped from committing additional crimes at beginning.